M-El-Shenawy/Paper-Rock-Scissor/README.md

 simple paper rock scissor game with angular and spring boot.
 ## Getting Started

-To run the app locally, you'll need to have Node.js and the Angular CLI installed on your machine.
+To run the app locally, you'll need to have Docker, Java, Node.js and the Angular CLI installed on your machine.

 ### Prerequisites